 Here, you can view and edit the file license information.
 The number of licenses used equals the number of unique people who have accessed that file, regardless of how many times a person has accessed it.

-- Licenses Remaining is the total of the used licenses subtracted from the licenses purchased.
-If you see a negative number, then you've used more licenses than you've purchased and need to purchase more.
+Licenses Remaining is the total of the used licenses subtracted from the licenses purchased.
+If you see a negative number, you've used more licenses than you've purchased and need to purchase more.

-Files will never become unavailable to your users just because you are out of licenses; Users can still access the files, and the License Administrator will be notified when licences are overdrawn.
+Files will never become unavailable to your users just because you are out of licenses; users can still access the files, and the License Administrator will be notified when licenses are overdrawn.